swharden/FSKview/README.md

 ### Download

 > **⚠️ WARNING:** FSKview is early in development and a click-to-run program is not yet provided.
-Developers interested in experimenting with this program can run it from its source code.
+Developers interested in experimenting with this program can run it from its source code using [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) (Free)

 ### QRSS Grabber